 - Male Vs Female German Shepherds (Which Should You Choose?)

 - Male Vs Female Australian Shepherd (Which Is Right For You?)

 Are Males or Females More Affectionate?

 When it comes to affection, does one gender outweigh the other?
 Well, it really depends on the type of affection that you are looking for.
-Poodles, on the whole, are notably affectionate to their owners (although not necessarily to guests at the home).
-How does this play-out between the genders?
+Poodles, on the whole, are notably affectionate to their owners (although not necessarily to guests at home).
+How does this play out between the genders?

 The more independent female poodle will generally pick one family member and love them fiercely.
 The rest of the family… not so much.
 The female merely ‘tolerates’ them, in most cases.

-If you are looking for a family dog, the male is generally going to be the best choice.
-He’ll be friendly with everyone and loves them, but doesn’t generally pick a favorite.
-The female is less like a dog, and more like a best-friend of one family member who will focus her love and attention on that one person.
+If you are looking for a family dog, the male is generally the best choice.
+He’ll be friendly with everyone and will love them but doesn’t generally pick a favorite.
+The female is less like a dog and more like a best friend of one family member who will focus her love and attention on that one person.